Grasshyren/SFX-and-VFX-overlay-unity/README.md

 Display visual effects and chat directly onto your desktop!
-Potentially really useful for people with one monitor.
+Potentially really useful for streamers with one monitor.
 Program made in Unity 2021.3.1f1

 Required Login credentials can be found in the installation folder \Configurable\Logins